jocelyng012/RStudio-Project/README.md

   - Analyze data using ```filter()```, ```arrange()```, and ```mutate()```, etc
   - Combine two or more Tibbles by ```bind_rows()```, ```bind_cols()```, and ```left_join()```, etc

-EX: What percentage of A students study for more than 10H per week?
+EX: What percentage of A students study for more than 10 hours per week?
 ```shell
 students %>%
   filter(final_grade >= 90) %>%